Daniel-KM/Omeka-S-module-Access/README.md

 Individual modes require that an admin allow each right for each resource.

+When none of the individual modes (`user`, `email`, `token`) is enabled, the "Access" tab on the item/media/item-set show page is hidden, and the admin pages `/admin/access-request` and `/admin/access-log` display an inline warning stating that these pages only manage individual access requests.

 ### Identification of the reserved resources

 After the configuration, you should identify all resources that you want to make